trading-app-ca/part-a-docs/README.md

 **What:** Wants to create an account
 **Why:** To start using the platform and explore cryptocurrency trading

-* As Jane, I want to create an account by providing my email, username, and password so that I can start using the platform and explore cryptocurrency trading.
+* As Jane, I want to create an account by providing my first-name, last-name, email, and password so that I can start using the platform and explore cryptocurrency trading.

 **Persona:** John, a returning user
 **What:** Wants to log in